 Estonia, e-commerce and logistics

 Estonia is an emerging hub for global e-commerce activity.
-Find out more about this potential e- commerce trading destination.

 Image of Tallinn TV Tower, Estonia

-Why Estonia?
+Why ship to Estonia?

 E-commerce is a booming sector in Estonia, a small Baltic country known for its digital innovation and e-government services.
-There, you will f ind a strong digital infrastructure and tech-savvy population, all contributing to rapid e-commerce growth.1
+There, you will find a strong digital infrastructure and tech-savvy population, all contributing to rapid e-commerce growth.1

 Estonian e-commerce companies have been quick to advance technology and automation to streamline operations and enhance the consumer experience.
 Artificial intelligence, machine learning, and big data analytics are increasingly used for personalisation and data-driven decision-making.

-• 91%3
+• 51.5%

-Internet penetration
+Internet penetration (2025)

-• 69%
+• 28%

 The e-commerce landscape

 There are over 6,000 e-stores in Estonia.
-98% of Estonians aged 16-74 use the internet and more than 90% of the population, aged 16-74 has used e-commerce.4
+98% of Estonians aged 16-74 use the internet and more than 90% of the population, aged 16-74 has used e-commerce.
+3

 Opportunities